bhuvanh66/bhuvanh66/README.md

 ---

 ## About Me
-I’m a Software Developer passionate about **full-stack development, data science, and AI-driven applications**.
-I love building tools that solve real-world problems—from nonprofit resource platforms to trading simulators and policy analysis apps.
+I’m passionate about **full-stack development, data science, and AI-driven applications**.
+Through building practical, adaptable systems that align technology with user experience, I ensure that every solution not only meets business goals but also delivers meaningful value to end users.

 Availability: **Jan 2026 – Aug 2026**
 Reach me: hospet.b@northeastern.edu